 *Note we have a custom electric system on our Yuba Mundo.
 It’s similar to but not the same as Yuba elMundo’s offering.

 On getting ridden The bottom line is that the best bike for you will be the one gets ridden.
 For us, sometimes all three of our cargo bikes get used in the same weekend.
-Sometimes one is selected for for it’s unique strengths, while other times my wife and I split up child hauling duties, with one child and parent on each bike.
+Sometimes one is selected for its unique strengths, while other times my wife and I split up child hauling duties, with one child and parent on each bike.

 If you have more questions about how these bikes compare, ask in the comments below!